merwynpgithub/snake-client/README.md

 This is simply a multiplayer take on the genre.

-Before you can run this client, you will need to be running the server side which you can download and install from here.
+Before you can run this client, you will need to be running the server side which you can download and install from here. <br />
-`git clone git@github.com:lighthouse-labs/snek-multiplayer.git`
+`git clone git@github.com:lighthouse-labs/snek-multiplayer.git` <br />
-`npm install`
+`npm install` <br />
 Run `npm run play` in a terminal window

 ## Final Product